mhw32/variational-item-response-theory-public/README.md

 ### Fitting MCMC in Pyro
 Pyro additionally makes it very easy to do inference with MCMC or HMC.
 We thus leverage it to compare VIBO to traditional methods of approximate Bayesian inference:
 ```
-python src/pyro_core/hmc.py --irt-model 2pl --dataset 2pl_simulation --gpu-device 0 --cuda --num-person 10000 --num-item 100
+python src/pyro_core/hmc.py --irt-model 2pl --dataset 2pl_simulation --cuda --num-person 10000 --num-item 100
 ```
 We emphasize that `--num-samples` and `--num-warmup` are important to getting good posterior samples.
 If you have several GPUs/CPUs, consider increasing `--num-chains` to greater than one.

 ### Fitting Deep IRT
 Deep IRT is not a true inference model; rather it can only make predictions.
-Thus `--artificial-missing-perc` should be greater than `.
+Thus `--artificial-missing-perc` should be greater than 0.
 Use the command:
 ```
 python src/dkvmn_irt/train.py --artificial-missing-perc 0.2 --num-person 10000 --num-item 100 --gpu-device 0 --cuda
 ```